arabold/serverless-sentry-plugin/README.md

 - Added new default uncaught exception handler.
 - Dropped support for Node.js 6 and 8.
 The only supported versions are Node.js 10 and 12.
 - Upgrade from Sentry SDK `raven` to the _Unified Node.js SDK_ [`@sentry/node`](https://docs.sentry.io/error-reporting/configuration/?platform=node).
-- Simplified integration using `withSentry` higher order function.
+- Simplified integration using `withSentry` higher-order function.
 Passing the Sentry instance is now optional.
 - Thank you [@aheissenberger](https://github.com/aheissenberger) and [@Vadorequest](https://github.com/Vadorequest) for their contributions to this release! 🤗

 ### 1.2.0